What Is Brand Equity?

 Increase Your Market Share

-Brand equity is an important driver for growth.
+Strong brand equity is an important driver for business growth and increased market share.

-Companies with high brand equity are often more visible in the marketplace whether it’s through advertising campaigns or word-of-mouth, and the more exposure your company receives, the easier it is to edge out competitors.
+Companies with high brand equity are often more visible in the marketplace whether it's through advertising campaigns, consistent branding and messaging, or positive word-of-mouth from brand advocates.
+The more exposure and positive associations your brand receives, the easier it is to edge out competitors and increase market share.
+Strong brand equity creates a competitive moat that is difficult for others to overcome.

 Cushion the Blow of Increased Prices

-Brand equity is the value of a “brand name.”
+Brand equity is the added value and premium that consumers associate with a "brand name" over generic alternatives.

-It can be measured by how much people are willing to pay for it.
-If your brand equity is strong, your product has become a fixture in the lives of your consumers.
+It can be measured by how much more people are willing to pay for a branded product versus an unbranded one with the same functional benefits.
+If your brand equity is strong, your product has become a fixture and necessity in the lives of your consumers.
+This allows you to raise prices while retaining customers who see your brand as superior and worth paying more for.

 Maybe your product is a simple solution to an age-old problem, or perhaps it's completely innovative and addictive.
-Either way, customers that are unwilling to live without your product will be more adaptable to necessary price increases.
-Often these customers have adopted the mindset of “you get what you pay for” and are willing to shell out more cash for a product they assume to be higher value.
+Either way, customers that are unwilling to live without your product due to its perceived superiority will be more adaptable to necessary price increases from brands with strong equity.
+Often these customers have adopted the mindset of "you get what you pay for" and are willing to shell out more cash for a branded product they assume to be higher value and quality.

-This is especially true with SaaS companies increasing their monthly rates.
-Users who have found value are unlikely to churn when you raise prices.
+This brand equity pricing power is especially true with SaaS companies increasing their monthly rates.
+Users who have found value and see the SaaS brand as superior are unlikely to churn when you raise prices due to the strong brand equity built up over time.

 Reduce Churn and Increase LTV

-That's right, loyal customers see your competitors' products as a substitute for the real deal, even when the two products are identical.
-Committed customers aren't easily swayed with offers or products from other brands, they presume other companies aren’t as reputable.
-Being favorable results in higher LTV and less churn.
+That's right, loyal customers see your competitors' products as inferior substitutes, even when they are functionally identical to your branded offering.
+Committed customers with high brand affinity aren't easily swayed by offers or products from other brands - they presume those competitors aren't as reputable or superior as the brand they are loyal to.
+This stickiness and resistance to alternatives is a key outcome of strong brand equity, resulting in higher LTV and less churn.

 Components of Brand Equity